ralph-groupscholar/groupscholar-partner-renewal-tracker/README.md

 - Highlights funding commitments tied to expiring or stale relationships
 - Adds an action queue with recommended next steps and priority scores
 - Provides an owner risk snapshot to focus renewal outreach by owner
+- Summarizes top risk drivers to explain what is pushing renewals into danger
 - Emits JSON and HTML reports for downstream dashboards
-- Exports CSV snapshots for partners, actions, and owner summaries
+- Exports CSV snapshots for partners, actions, owners, and risk drivers
 - Adds a renewal calendar (overdue + upcoming months) with optional CSV export and SVG chart
+- Breaks the renewal calendar down by owner for targeted outreach planning
+- Stores renewal runs, partner scores, action queue, owner summaries, calendar buckets, and risk drivers in Postgres
 - Works with simple CSV exports (aliases for common header names)

 ## Usage